Little John (film): Plot

-The film opens with a historical story in which the goddess Parvathi while performing dance with her husband Lord Shiva drops her nose stud (Mookuththi in Tamil) on the Earth and because of which a temple was raised named "Mookuththi Amman temple" in Tamil Nadu.
+The film opens with a mythical story in which the goddess Parvathi while performing dance with her husband Lord Shiva drops her Mookuththi on the Earth and because of which a temple was raised named "Mookuththi Amman temple" in Tamil Nadu, India.
 The nose stud has many powers in it and so an evil powered soul named "Kaalabhairavan" / "Kalabhairav" (Prakash Raj) waits one thousand years patiently to capture it.

-John McKenzie (Bentley Mitchum), an American student from Pittsburgh comes to India to visit and research the Mookuththi Amman temple and stays in his Indian friend Vasu's home.
-He is received warmly by his friend's family.
-John visits the temple and he learns the Mookuththi history by the temple key person Swami Paramananda aka Swamiji (Anupam Kher) and a leaf which guides them to protect the Mookuthi from evil powers which is visible only to him and not to John.
-John does not believe the story yet he believes only whatever he sees in his own eyes.
-Meanwhile, John develops a love for Vasu's sister Vani (Jyothika) which is disliked by Vasu's parents.
-Kalabhairavan wakes up from his long patience and captures the Mookuththi by hypnotizing one of his faithful servants.
+John McKenzie (Bentley Mitchum), a US student from Pittsburgh, Pennsylvania comes to stay in his Tamil friend Vasu's home to research the Mookuththi Amman temple.
+He later visits the temple and learns the myth through the temple's key person Swami Paramananda aka "Swamiji" (Anupam Kher) and a leaf which guides them to protect the Mookuthi from evil powers which is visible only to him and not to John.
+John does not believe the story but whatever he sees directly.
+Meanwhile, he develops a love for Vasu's sister Vani (Jyothika), to which Vasu's parents do not agree.

+Meanwhile, Kalabhairavan wakes up from his long patience and captures the Mookuththi by hypnotizing one of his faithful servants.
 But the Mookuththi does not allow itself to go out of the temple and hides in a snake hill inside the temple.
-John is charged for the theft of Mookuththi and arrested by police despite Swamiji's repeated words that he did not steal it.
+John is charged for the theft of the Mookuththi and arrested by police despite Swamiji's repeated words that he did not steal it.
 John escapes from police custody and seeks the help of Swamiji.
-Swamiji throws powder on him with an intention of making him invisible but John turns to a small tiny little being.
+Swamiji throws powder on him with an intention of making him invisible but John turns to a miniature man.

-Swamiji is arrested with the charge of concealing someone charged with a crime.
+Swamiji is arrested on the charge of concealing someone charged with a crime.
 John seeks Vani's help and they go to the police station with John in her pocket.
 Swamiji instructs him that the Mookuththi should be placed back in Amman's nose by that day's sunset else John will be 'Little John' forever.
 John takes away the Mookuththi from snake hill.
 Meanwhile, Kalabhairavan attempts to capture the Mookuththi.
-After several struggles between evil and divine, the Mookuthithi is placed back in Amman's nose by John which destroys the evil Kalabhairavan.
+After several struggles between evil and divine, John places the Mookuthithi in Amman's nose, destroying Kalabhairavan.
 John gets back to his normal size and unites with Vani.